 Your doctor may suspect you have factor V Leiden if:

-- You have your first clotting incidence before age 50
+- You have your first blood clotting incident before age 50

 - You have a family history of the disorder